jssql1234/docs-sqlacc/docs/usage/stock/FAQ.md

 ## How to Use Stock Price Tag Module
 - This module mainly to set different pricing groups from different customer and supplier, normally is use to setcdifferent customer category with different pricing.
 In order to do individual customer then you can group your customer into different price groups.

-### 1. Steps and Instructions
+###  Steps and Instructions

-1. Go to **Stock > Maintain Stock Price Tag.**
+1. Go to **Stock > Maintain Stock Price Tag**.

     ![1](../../../static/img/stock/stock-price-tag/1.png)

-2. **Create category** of the customer that you want
+2. **Create category** of the customer that you want.

     ![2](../../../static/img/stock/stock-price-tag/2.png)

-3. Edit Customer Price Tag
+3. Edit Customer Price Tag.

-   - After create the category of the customer at maintain stock price tag then click on **Customer > Maintain Customer > Edit the Price Tag and assign accordingly.**
+   - After create the category of the customer at maintain stock price tag then click on **Customer > Maintain Customer > Edit the Price Tag and assign accordingly**.

     ![3](../../../static/img/stock/stock-price-tag/3.png)

-4. Assign Customer Price Tag
+4. Assign Customer Price Tag.

-   - Click into **Stock > Maintain Stock Item > Edit and click in the Cust Price Tag then assign accordingly.**
+   - Click into **Stock > Maintain Stock Item > Edit and click in the Cust Price Tag then assign accordingly**.

     ![4](../../../static/img/stock/stock-price-tag/4.png)